The Legacy of Hope & Torn from home

 A few weeks after arriving at Auschwitz-Birkenau, all of the surviving workers from the metal factory were sent to Stutthof concentration camp near Danzig.
 Once there, Zigi volunteered to work at a railway yard, where he was able to get more food.
 With the Soviets advancing, Zigi and the rest of his group were sent on a death march, arriving in the German naval town of Neustadt.
 Here they were told they were going to Denmark.
 However, before this could happen there was a British air attack, and during the chaos that followed Zigi realised that all of the Nazis had left.
 They were surrounded by British troops and liberated on 3rd May 1945.
 As soon as they were liberated, Zigi and his friends from Danzig and the march went looking for food.
 Three days after liberation, Zigi ended up in hospital for three months due to the effects of overeating after a long period of malnutrition.
 Once he left hospital, he and his friends were sent to a Displaced Persons’ camp.

 Zigi finally arrived in the UK in 1947, where he married and had a family.
-He now lives in Hertfordshire and regularly shares his testimony in schools across the country.
+He lived in Hertfordshire and regularly shared his testimony in schools across the country.